MS. Found in a Bottle: Publication history

 In the June 15, 1833, issue of the Baltimore Saturday Visiter, its publishers Charles F. Cloud and William L. Pouder announced prizes of "50 dollars for the best Tale and 25 dollars for the best poem, not exceeding one hundred lines", submitted by October 1, 1833.
 Poe submitted "MS. Found in a Bottle" along with five others.
-The judges—John Pendleton Kennedy, Dr. James Henry Miller and John H. B. Latrobe—met at the house of Latrobe on October 7 and unanimously selected Poe's tale for the prize.
+The judges—John Pendleton Kennedy, James Henry Miller and John H. B. Latrobe—met at the house of Latrobe on October 7 and unanimously selected Poe's tale for the prize.
 The award was announced in the October 12 issue, and the tale was printed in the following issue on October 19, with the remark: "The following is the Tale to which the Premium of Fifty Dollars has been awarded by the Committee.
 It will be found highly graphic in its style of Composition."
 Poe's poetry submission, "The Coliseum", was published a few days later, but did not win the prize.
 The poetry winner turned out to be the editor of the Visiter, John H. Hewitt, using the pseudonym "Henry Wilton".
 Poe was outraged and suggested the contest was rigged.
 Hewitt claimed, decades later in 1885, that he and Poe brawled in the streets because of the contest, though the fight is not verified.
 Poe believed his own poem was the actual winner, a fact which Latrobe later substantiated.